-We have it filled with peas pudding – a thick paste made from pulses, not really what I was expecting, and according to the Greek, a bit like fava back home.
+We have it filled with peas pudding – a thick paste from these parts, made from pulses.
+Not really what I thought it was going to be, and according to the Greek, a bit like fava back home.

-Feeling we’d experienced well now the native cuisine, we then get into a huge debate while circling a roundabout (Passepartout seemingly fully mastered them now, and able to take them with carefree abandonment, concentrating solely on arguing her point and waving her hand in my face).
+Feeling now like we’d experienced well the native cuisine, we then get into a huge debate while circling a roundabout (Giristroula seemingly fully mastered them now, and able to take them with carefree abandonment, concentrating solely on arguing her point, shouting and waving her hand in my face.
+The Greek way).

 Corbridge is as Northern, English, quaint – but not twee – as they come.

-We stop and look at the pretty but solid centre and the antiquated wooden fronted shops – bookshops and butchers – as huffing men in green tweeds pass us, off walking with elaborate shepherd’s crooks that look to the Greek like plainer Orthodox priest’s croziers.
+We stop and look at the pretty but solid centre and the antiquated wooden fronted shops – bookshops and butchers.
+Huffing men in green tweeds pass us, off walking with elaborate wooden shepherd’s crooks that look to the Greek like plainer Orthodox priest’s croziers.

 In 122 AD the Roman emperor Hadrian decided to build his wall from coast to coast in Britain.

-It still exists in fragments at both ends, nestled anonymously in the suburbs of Newcastle and Carlisle, but we join it near its centre at Chollerford – leaving the cursed, blighted wheels in the car park – where the wall is clear, proud, standing high against the Northern sky.
+It still exists in fragments at both ends, nestled anonymously in the suburbs of Newcastle and Carlisle, but we join it near its centre at Chollerford – leaving the cursed wheels in the car park – where the wall is clear, proud, standing high against the Northern sky.

 We pass a severe looking man: swept-back silver hair, mustard jumper, sturdy cords, port wine face.
 He has the look of one of those disgraced Conservative MP in off-duty garb, filmed at their garden gates stood next to unhappy wives, telling the press how he’ll now be spending more time with his family after the reported “incidents”.

 He’s standing on the wall, bobbing and weaving, peering round us intently into the distance beyond.